Eradication of dracunculiasis

-The World Health Organization (WHO) is the international body that certifies whether a disease has been eliminated from a country or eradicated from the world.
-The Carter Center, a nongovernmental, not-for-profit organization founded by former U.S. President Jimmy Carter, also reports the status of the Guinea worm eradication program by country.
+The World Health Organization (WHO) is the recognized international body that certifies whether a disease has been eliminated from a country or eradicated from the world.
+The WHO renewed its expressed intent to accelerate the eradication of dracunculiasis at its World Health Assembly in May 2025.
+The Carter Center issues frequent reports on the status of the Guinea worm eradication program, including country-by-country statistics.